509th Infantry Regiment (United States): History

 The advent of World War II ushered in a need for highly mobile units capable of quick insertion within the theater of battle by the Allies.
-Originally constituted on March 14, 1941 as the 504th Parachute Infantry Battalion (PIB) and activated on October 5, the 509th PIB qualified its first paratroopers at Fort Benning, Georgia.
-The unit moved to Fort Bragg, North Carolina and re-designated as 2nd Battalion, 503rd Parachute Infantry in February 1942.
-The 503rd and 504th Parachute Infantry Battalions were joined together to form the 503rd Parachute Infantry Regiment on February 24, 1942, two months after the United States entered World War II, at Fort Bragg, NC.
-The 504th PIB was reorganized and re-designated as the 2nd Battalion, 503rd Parachute Infantry Regiment.
-Companies A, B, and C were re-designated as 503rd PIR, Companies D, E, and F, respectively.
+Originally constituted on March 14, 1941, as the 504th Parachute Infantry Battalion (PIB) and activated on October 5, the 509th PIB qualified its first paratroopers at Fort Benning, Georgia.
+The unit moved to Fort Bragg, North Carolina, where the 503rd and 504th Parachute Infantry Battalions were consolidated together to form the 503rd Parachute Infantry Regiment on February 24, 1942, two months after the United States entered World War II.
+The 504th PIB was reorganized and reflagged as the 503rd's 2nd Battalion, with Companies A, B, and C becoming Companies D, E, and F, respectively.
 This unit trained with the British 1st Parachute Brigade in England, earned the honorary title "Red Devils", and were authorized to wear the maroon beret.
 The maroon beret remains an iconic symbol of airborne units.
 Paratroopers wear it today.

-In June 1942, under the command of Lieutenant Colonel Edson Duncan Raff, the 2nd Battalion, 503rd PIR was detached from the 503rd PIR and sailed to Scotland, becoming the first American parachute unit to go overseas in World War II.
+In June 1942, under the command of Lieutenant Colonel Edson Duncan Raff, the battalion was detached from the 503rd PIR and sailed to Scotland, becoming the first American parachute unit to go overseas in World War II.
 The battalion was attached to the British 1st Airborne Division for training, which included mass tactical jumps from C-47 aircraft at 350 feet, extensive night training, and speed marching for 10 miles to and from the training area daily; and on one occasion, marching 32 miles in 11 hours.
 In the summer of 1942, Allied forces were completing the task of planning Operation Torch, the Allied invasion of North Africa, with the 2nd Battalion, 503rd PIR scheduled to take the lead and make the first combat jump.

 Operation Torch was the first joint military action undertaken by the Allies in World War II.
 This was the springboard for the idea, formed by British Prime Minister Winston Churchill, of attacking the "soft underbelly of Europe" before attempting a cross-channel attack from England onto mainland Europe.
 The main objective of Torch was to seize French Northwest Africa and, for political reasons, the Americans would lead operation.
 The airborne segment of the operation entailed flying 1,500 miles from England to seize two French airfields near Oran.

-On 2 November 1942, days before Operation Torch began, the unit was re-designated once again as 2d Battalion, 509th Parachute Infantry.
-On this momentous day, as C-47s flew over the English countryside, the 509th paratrooper was born.
+On 2 November 1942, days before Operation Torch began, the unit was reflagged once again as the 2nd Battalion, 509th Parachute Infantry.
+On this day, as C-47s flew over the English countryside, the 509th paratrooper was born.